rcacademy/webdevcamp/week1/w1d1/README.md

 #### The File System
 It is important to become familiar with your computer's file system: how to find files, organize your projects and navigate between files and folders.
 Most operating system (OS) file systems are structured like a tree.

+We will be learning how to navigate this using the `command line` in the near future.

 **Example of a tree-based file system**

 > * /